Category management: Definition, benefits, and role in effective promotion planning

-Promotion Planning in retail is no mere linear path, as it represents a web of interconnected workflows, operations, and roles that link up to deliver the final product.
+Promotion planning in retail is no mere linear path, as it represents a web of interconnected workflows, operations, and roles that link up to deliver the final product.
 From analyzing historical data and looking into industry and consumer trends to creating a campaign and overseeing pricing and promotions, category management plays a pivotal role in most of these processes, bridging the gap between data analysis and actionable insights.

 In this blog, we will be answering the following questions: